alhanster/ancestral_diversity/README.md

 Figure4_LOF_OE.R computes LOF O/E in UKB cohorts.
 Logistic Regression is performed to evaluate how LOF O/E can be used to determine genes in disease implicated gene lists.
 DeLong test is used to determine whether difference between AUC values are statistically significant.  <br>

-Supp_Figure3_LOF_FDR computes LOF-FDR in UKB cohorts.
+Supp_Figure3_LOF_FDR.R computes LOF-FDR in UKB cohorts.
 Logistic Regression is performed to evaluate how LOF-FDR can be used to determine genes in disease implicated gene lists.
-DeLong test is used to determine whether difference between AUC values are statistically significant.
+DeLong test is used to determine whether difference between AUC values are statistically significant.  <br>

 # Scripts